Last Updated on November 10, 2020 by Travels with Kids

 A bit cheeky, I know.
 We are going to an adventure park after Christmas – something we would have done anyway.
 However, the kids are going to get a ‘voucher’ each which entitles them to do this.
 This will be a great Christmas gift experience for them.

-What I do love about experience gifts – you don’t have to actually buy or do something, rather just prepare a voucher.
+What I do love about kids experience gifts – you don’t have to actually buy or do something, rather just prepare a voucher.
 It’s super easy!
 These are the vouchers I am giving my kids this year.

 Gift Experiences And Birthdays